acssz/acssz.github.io/content/en/authors/jiachu/_index.md

 ---
 # Display name
-title: Yuhang Chen
+title: Chu Jia

 # Username (this should match the folder name)
 authors:
-  - chenyuhang
+  - jiachu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Enterprise Department
+role: Department of Sport and Recreation

 # email: duchaoyudinah@gmail.com